Summer College for High School Students

 Important Dates and Deadlines

 Program costs below are estimates and may not reflect actual costs.
-The following are based on 2020 costs.
+The following table is based on 2022 costs.

 |UM Undergraduate Application Fee (one-time fee)||$40 (MS resident)